ayoubbibo/assessment-1/README.md

 1. Fork and clone the repository
 2. Open the repository folder and install the dependencies using `yarn` or `npm install`.
 3. Run the development server using `yarn start` or `npm start`.

-The repository contains a `App.jsx` file inside the `components` folder; this should be the starting point for your exercise.
-Please feel free to create more components to structure your app in a logical manner.

-The repository also contains an API endpoint mocked using MirageJS.
-This can be accessed when running the development server at the URL `/api/posts`.

-We would love to see code comments to help explain your approach and thought process, this will also be discussed in a follow-up technical interview.

-Finally, the use of third party libraries and/or components is permitted - and in some cases encouraged.
-However, please ensure that you are still demonstrating the skills we have outlined above.

-### Requirements

-These are the minimum requirements for the exercies:

-1. Retrieve the data from the mock API.
-1. Output the data in a list, including properties from the data that are appropriate for a list view.
-1. Implement a category filter - this can be single or multi-select.
-1. Implement pagination - this can be traditional numbered pages or "load more".
-1. Use semantic markup where possible.
-1. Create a responsive layout with HTML and CSS.

-### Additional Exercises

-If you have time then demonstrating any of the following would be considered as a bonus:

-1. Use client-side routing to create a "detail" page.
-1. Persist filter state in the query string.
-1. Include animated transitions between application state, e.g. when filtering.
-1. Convert the application to use TypeScript instead of JavaScript.
-1. Use a CSS preprocessor or CSS-in-JS rather than plain CSS.

-## Submission

-Please submit your completed exercise either by supplying the URL of your forked repository - please ensure you **do not** include the `node_modules` folder.